okogosov/Forest/README.md

 08/06/2025

-Project Parser - is is the simplified version of Parser from Forest with detailed explanations
+Project ParserCopy.Clear.zip - it is the simplified version of Parser from Forest with detailed explanations